MarkiyanPyts/cloudCompilerServer/readme.md

-##Cloud Compiler Server
+## Cloud Compiler Server
 *This is server side for [Cloud Compiler](https://github.com/DarthMarcius/cloudCompiler) aplication.*

-##Installation
+## Installation
-###Pre install setup
+### Pre install setup
 1. To run server on your computer you need to open port of your choice in your modem device here is [video](https://www.youtube.com/watch?v=pIK-RpVNAM8) which explains how to do it.
+Default app port is 3000 you can change it in server.js file but it's not reccomended unless necessary.
 2. Install [git](https://git-scm.com/) on your machine (to confirm if you have it run ```git --version``` in your command line).
 3. Install [node](https://nodejs.org/en/) and npm (to confirm if you have it run ```npm -v``` in your command line).